IsaacScript/isaacscript/packages/docs/docs/main/directory-structure.md

 <br />

-### `tsconfig.eslint.json` and `tsconfig.json`
+### `tsconfig.json`

-These are the configuration files for the [TypeScript](https://www.typescriptlang.org/) programming language.
-The main one is `tsconfig.json`. `tsconfig.eslint.json` extends the main one to make ESLint work properly.

-Edit `tsconfig.json` if you need to add or remove a particular compiler flag.
+This is the configuration file for the [TypeScript](https://www.typescriptlang.org/) programming language.
+You can edit it if you need to add or remove a particular compiler flag.

 <br />